Talk to us

 Set event callbacks

-Prior to a client user’s login, it is essential to utilize the on method to customize event callbacks.
-This allows you to receive notifications for SDK errors and message-related callbacks, ensuring effective handling of various events.
+Before a client user’s login, it is essential to utilize the on method to customize event callbacks.
+This allows you to receive notifications for SDK errors and message-related callbacks, ensuring the effective handling of various events.

 // configure or set up a callback to receive error codes.